If you are reading this to a child, it is possible to skip the frame part of the story and begin the reading with Marley knocking on Mr. Toad’s door.

 “What did he say?” asked Geppetto.
 “What are they called?”

-“A parent,” said Pinocchio who having ears made of wood couldn’t hear much better that his foster father.
+“A parent,” said Pinocchio who having ears made of wood couldn’t hear much better than his foster father.

 “A parent!” shouted an Eastland fan.
 “We’ve been saved by the parents!”

-Soon everyone, on both sides of the canal, was shouting, “Thank the clouds above for the parents.”
+Soon everyone, on both sides of the canal, was shouting, “Thank the heavens above for the parents.”

 The fairies and pixies came out from the nail and wing salons where they liked to lounge during breaks in the game.
 They lined up.
 The ball of light floated out of the water and into the air.
 The game was on!
 The action was fast, but the winged pigs kept a close watch on the play.
 Sometimes they called out a pixie or fairy for a violation.
 When a fairy was called out, the Eastland fans would boo the refs, but the Westland fans would chant back, “Obey your parents!”
 When it was a pixie called for a foul, the Westland fans would boo and the Eastlanders chanted, “Obey your parents”.